 One of the greatest challenges with designing solid rockets and control systems for missiles and space launch vehicles is protecting the hardware and payloads from the intense heat and high pressures generated by burning solid propellant.
 Flame temperatures can range from 2000 – 6000 degrees Fahrenheit and motor operating pressures can be thousands of pounds per square inch.
 In this extreme environment, the material used to insulate key components of rocket propulsion control systems begins to erode, decompose or change states, often within tens of seconds.
 Without insulation, these components can rapidly overheat and fail structurally, limiting a rocket’s performance and operational range.

 Cool Under Pressure

-Enter Tim Dominick, senior principal engineer for propulsion, Northrop Grumman Innovation Systems.
+Enter Tim Dominick, senior principal engineer for propulsion, Northrop Grumman.
 Since 2013, he’s been leading the company’s efforts to develop a new type of thermal insulator that remains stable and effective in high-temperature, high-pressure environments.